-Each Council should update its community strategic plan and associated resourcing strategy, delivery plan and operational plan to address the delivery of local infrastructure to the Precincts.
-As part of this strategy it may be appropriate or necessary for the Councils to enter into joint funding arrangements for key community facilities serving a regional catchment.
+Each Council will need to update its community strategic plan and associated resourcing strategy, delivery plan and operational plan to address the delivery of local infrastructure to the Precincts.
+As part of this strategy it may be appropriate or necessary for the Councils to enter into discussions on staging arrangements for key community facilities serving a regional catchment.